Toryt/logo/README.md

 logo
 ====

-The original Toryt log (created in the now defunct fantastic Canvas)
+The original Toryt logo (created in the now defunct fantastic Canvas).